 How Our Immigration Lawyers Can Help Your L-1 Visa Case

 If you are filing an L-1 visa petition, we can help.
-At the Law Offices of Joshua Goldstein, our Boston immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous L-1 visa petitions.
+At the Goldstein Immigration Lawyers, our Boston immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous L-1 visa petitions.
 We will guide you through this complex immigration process and help find and resolve any issues that may only be apparent to an experienced immigration lawyer.

 Call us today at (617) 722-0005 or schedule a consultation to learn more about the L-1 visa and how our immigration lawyers can help you.